Eddie Howe’s predicted Newcastle United XI to face Fulham in FA Cup clash

-Eddie Howe’s predicted Newcastle United XI v Fulham in FA Cup clash as Kieran Trippier call made - photos
+Eddie Howe’s predicted Newcastle United XI to face Fulham amid Willock and Barnes 'hints': gallery

-Newcastle United face Fulham in the Fourth Round of the FA Cup next weekend - but what side will Eddie Howe name?
+Newcastle United face Fulham in the Fourth Round of the FA Cup - but what side will Eddie Howe name?

 Newcastle United are into the Fourth Round of the FA Cup for the first time under Eddie Howe.
 The Magpies will face Fulham at Craven Cottage after defeating fierce rivals Sunderland in the Third Round.